 Cryxian warjacks, like the infantry, tend towards frailty, and rushing forwards.
 However, on large singular models who make less use of the multiplicative powers of the necromancers, these models are often considered unneccesary or unreliable.
 They have a few powerful warjacks, but you are unlikely to field more than one large jack, and often will forgo them entirely.
 The smaller, light jacks however tend to extend spellcasting, be cheap and fast, or provide strange and dangerous assassination options and get taken more than any other Warmachine Factions’ lights.

 The units are the zombie hordes.
 You will play more units, and in greater volume than anyone else.
-From dreaded skeletal warriors who decimate resilient targets, to speedy horned witch women, to sacks of flesh which explode acidic death over tides of enemies Cryxian troops are the swarm you run at the enemy, and the handful models that your warcaster multiplies to annihilate anything that resists them.
+From dreaded skeletal warriors who decimate resilient targets, to speedy horned witch women, to sacks of flesh which explode acidic death over tides of enemies Cryxian troops are the swarm you run at the enemy, and the handful of models that your warcaster multiplies the power of in order to annihilate anything that resists them.
 You can run into problems with having no resilient models if your enemy focuses on delaying you and killing your models quickly and from a distance.
-Sometimes a machine gun whittles down your zombie horde too much.
+Sometimes a machine gun whittles down your zombie horde too much, too fast.

-Cryx also possess lots of nasty and trick laden solos to shepard the zombies into position, or enhance the already terrifying power of the warcasters.
-If you want to run forward, and blitz your opponent with weight of numbers, and sudden bursts of power Cryx is the faction for you.
+Cryx also possess lots of nasty and trick laden solos to shepherd the zombies into position, or enhance the already terrifying power of the warcasters.
+If you want to run forward then blitz your opponent with weight of numbers and sudden bursts of power Cryx is the faction for you.

 Three boxes of these guys please!